Welcome Home Fiona music video by Asha Lightbearer

 It is difficult for everyone who learns something so heinous, but of course, it’s nothing compared to what the victim suffered through back then, or the emotional damage they might still be carrying around with them today.

 Like many people who learn of sexual abuse in their family, my immediate reaction was to go into denial about the truth.
 I didn’t want to believe it really happened.
 But her reality and suffering overrode my disbelief so I had to accept the pain of truth.

 This is why it’s so hard for abuse victims to get help sometimes:

 Family and friends simply don’t want to believe this kind of truth.

-It’s almost as if we, as humans, are hardwired to not believe atrocities like this can exist just so we can get through day to day living.
+It’s almost as if we, as humans, are hardwired not to believe atrocities like this can exist just so we can get through day-to-day living.
 Unfortunately, sexual abuse is real.
 And it happens every day to many children and adults.
 But it doesn’t have to be like this.
 Now there is help, support, and prevention.

 In this special episode of The Overwhelmed Brain, I talk with abuse survivor, songwriter, and my girlfriend, Asha Lightbearer about the realizations of her sexual abuse and what you can do to start your healing today.